 It’s not uncommon for other medications to interfere with thyroid medication.

-Medications which interfere with thyroid hormone include:
+Medications that interfere with thyroid hormone include:

-- Blood pressure medications (especially beta blockers (6))
+- Blood pressure medications (especially beta-blockers (6))

 - Anti-seizure medications (7)

 - Estrogens, birth control pills, and bio-identical hormones (8)